wp-plugins/subscriptiondna/readme.txt

 Contributors: The development team at Subscription DNA&reg;
 Website: http://www.SubscriptionDNA.com/
 Plugin URL: http://www.SubscriptionDNA.com/wordpress/
-Tags: saas, invoice, enroll, paywall, registration, subscribe, ordering, signup, protect, subscription, member, membership, billing, payments, authentication, pay per view, premium content, credit card, login
+Tags: cloud billing, subscription, subscription billing, recurring billing, membership, member, paywall, saas, invoice, enroll, registration, subscribe, ordering, signup, protect, member, membership, billing, payments, authentication, pay per view, premium content, credit card, gateway, training, elearning
 Requires at least: 2.8
 Tested up to: 4.1
 Stable tag: trunk

 == Description ==
 Subscription DNA&reg; is an enterprise subscription billing and membership management platform.
 With DNA, you can easily manage your recurring revenue business with billing automation, robust reporting, communications tools, and much more.
-DNA quickly integrates with your site to allow subscription paywall signup, and protect premium content.
+DNA quickly integrates with your site to allow subscription paywall or registration signup, customer self-serve accounting screens, and even protect premium content assets.
+Subscription DNA pricing starts at just $99/m (+ setup) and we offer both a tiered rate and % per transaction arrangement.
+Please visit http://www.SubscriptionDNA.com for more information and to contact us.

-As a benefit to Subscription DNA&reg; clients who use Wordpress, this free Wordpress plugin will help speed up integration and quickly ties in the basic subscriber functionality needed to run your membership site.
+As a benefit to Subscription DNA&reg; clients who use Wordpress, this Wordpress plugin can be enabled and will help speed up integration and quickly ties in the basic subscriber functionality needed to run your membership site.
+Our support team does provide hands on integration help and custom enhancements as needed.

+= Please Note: =
+This plugin ONLY works as an integration interface with an active/paid account to our full-featured SaaS cloud billing and membership management platform.
+At minimum, you will need a payment gateway supporting tokenization, and an SSL Certificate.
+We do support Paypal standard for payments, however, a payment gateway is ideal for utilizing the full power of Subscription DNA.

 For more information, including features, pricing and sandbox demonstrations, please contact us: http://www.SubscriptionDNA.com/contact/

 Plugin Features Include: